JalmarazMartn/JAMALVariablenaming/README.md

 * `ExcludePrefixInRename`: Set true (default false) to exclude your prefix from renaming.
 * `AppPrefix`: Set here your App prefix to exclude it in renaming (see previous setting).
 You can set here a regular expression too.
 Example: `AppPrefix: "TIP[\d]*"`
 * `JALVarNaming.EnableContextMenus`: Option to enable extension context menus.
+* `JALVarNaming.RenameDuplicateSubtype`: Option to enable this behavior: more than one occurrences in same scope will be renamed as 'Multiple_' + Subtype + '_Old_' + old var name

 ## Known Issues